Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/review/cosmos.api.md

     indexingPolicy?: IndexingPolicy;
     partitionKey?: PartitionKeyDefinition;
     uniqueKeyPolicy?: UniqueKeyPolicy;
+    // Warning: (ae-forgotten-export) The symbol "VectorEmbeddingPolicy" needs to be exported by the entry point index.d.ts vectorEmbeddingPolicy?: VectorEmbeddingPolicy;
 }

 // Warning: (ae-forgotten-export) The symbol "VerboseOmit" needs to be exported by the entry point index.d.ts